 Your résumé is an important marketing tool that can help you during your job search.
 It should be clear, concise and comprehensive.
-Here are some tips you should consider when preparing your document:
+Below are some tips:

 Check out our sample documents

 Your cover letter is more likely the first contact you will have with a potential employer.
 It serves to introduce yourself, to provide a snapshot of your credentials, and to request an interview.
-Always address you letter to an individual and not just the Human Resources Director.
+Always address your letter to an individual and not just the Human Resources Director.
 Be clear in stating the position you are applying to and express your interest in the organization.
 Your letter needs to be well written and spark interest on the part of the reader.
-Here are some quick tips to help you when writing your cover letter:
+Below are some tips:

 Check out our sample documents